aliuosio/magento2docker/README.md

     docker run --rm -dt --name magento2docker osioaliu/magento2docker docker exec -t magento2docker start

-> there is a `docker-sync.yml` config to use on MacOS to speed up volume syncronisation due to drawbacks with docker on MacOS.
+> there is a `docker-sync.yml` config to use on MacOS to speed up volume synchronisation due to drawbacks with docker on MacOS.
 More usage can be found here: http://docker-sync.io/
 > Install Guide